Lorain, Ohio: Politics

 Voter turnout for the 2016 presidential election in Lorain was 24,198 out of a registered 40,885 voters, a voter turnout rate of 59.19%.
 Democratic candidate Hillary Clinton captured 15,192 votes, or 62.78%; Republican candidate Donald Trump captured 7,584 votes, or 31.34%; Independent candidate Gary Johnson captured 613 votes, or 2.53%; Green candidate Jill Stein captured 222 votes, or 0.92%.
 Other candidates had marginal amounts of write-in votes; additionally, it is possible that some voters did not select a presidential candidate when casting their ballot.

 Education

 Lorain City School District operates ten elementary schools, three middle schools, and Lorain High School.

-Lorain has a public library, a branch of the Lorain Public Library.
+Lorain is served by the Lorain Public Library System.